vijay8i/this-and-that/01-build-systems/notes/05-gn-ninja-conan-take-2.md

 # Is there such a thing as a perfect build system?
 (Part V)
 (thoughts in progress...)

-To meet the objectives for my quest, I had to take a detour into learning `conan` which I documented in part IV.
+In part IV, I had to take a detour to learn about `conan`, in order to meet my preferential objective of picking tools that do one thing and do it well; and to build the `ad-hoc` project with minimal steps (for the developer or release engineer)

 > [!NOTE]
 > In the field of software construction, most problems can be solved by